aman-mahajan/intent_extraction/README.md

 6. All the synonyms for every adjective of the sentence.
 7. Antonym of every adjective in the sentence.
 8. All the entities in the sentence.
-9. Find the intent of the sentence – (Ex: “I would like to work for Fragma Data Systems” : Here the intent of the sentence is ‘To work for’, the entity that the intent is aimed at is ‘Fragma Data Systems’ and the Subject of the intent is ‘I’)
+9. Find the intent of the sentence – (Ex: “I would like to work for XYZ” : Here the intent of the sentence is ‘To work for’, the entity that the intent is aimed at is ‘XYZ’ and the Subject of the intent is ‘I’)